Skip to main content

 Will lenders only count my EI benefits?

 Not if you provide a return-to-work letter.
 That letter lets lenders use your full pre-leave salary, since your leave is temporary and your return is confirmed.
+Without it, some lenders fall back to the capped EI amount.

-What is a return-to-work letter?
+What exactly is a return-to-work letter?

-No — renewing with your current lender generally doesn't require re-qualifying, so being on leave usually doesn't affect a straight renewal.
+No. Renewing with your current lender generally doesn't require re-qualifying, so being on leave usually doesn't affect a straight renewal.

 MS